Misumenops rubrodecoratus

 Misumenops rubrodecoratus is a species of spider in the family Thomisidae.
 It is endemic to Sub-Saharan Africa and is commonly known as the red-back crab spider.

 Distribution

 Misumenops rubrodecoratus is found throughout Sub-Saharan Africa.

 In South Africa, the species occurs in all nine provinces.
 Notable locations include Baviaanskloof Wilderness Area, Kruger National Park, Golden Gate Highlands National Park, Addo Elephant National Park, and numerous other protected areas across the country.

 Habitat and ecology

 Misumenops rubrodecoratus inhabits grass, shrubs, flowers and trees across multiple biomes including Forest, Indian Ocean Coastal Belt, Nama Karoo, Grassland, Thicket and Savanna.
 The species occurs at altitudes ranging from 6 to 2,020 m.

 This is by far the most common thomisid species recorded from South Africa.
-Adults have been collected throughout the year except during winter months.
+Adults have been collected throughout the year except during the winter months.
 The species is frequently encountered on crops including avocado, citrus, cotton, kenaf, lucerne, macadamia, maize, pecans, pine plantations, pistachio, pumpkin, sugar cane, sunflower, strawberries and tomatoes.